An MC-202 upgrade

 Features

-• Versatile sequencer with 32 patterns, chainable in song mode, edit patterns and songs while playing, shortcuts for quick live arrangement.
+- Versatile sequencer with 32 patterns, chainable in song mode, edit patterns and songs while playing, shortcuts for quick live arrangement.
 Seven sequencer play directions.
+Per-step probability of gate and modifiers.

 A detailed guide and list of all features can be found in the user guide.